rya-sge/access-denied/_posts/2024-02-14-solidity-interview-question-rareskills.md

 Initially, the operation self-destruct offered a refund of gas but this is no longer the case since the introduction of [EIP-3529](https://eips.ethereum.org/EIPS/eip-3529)(London fork) which has removed this refund.

 ## Proxy

+If you want to build a contract for a proxy architecture, I made a summary of the most important points to think about: [Programming proxy contracts with OpenZeppelin | Summary](https://rya-sge.github.io/access-denied/2022/10/31/proxy-contract-summary/)

 ### Storage collision